- H2020 Online Manual

 Conflicts of interest

-When selecting independent experts, the Commission ensures, to the best of our knowledge, that you do not have any conflict of interest as regards the proposal or project you are called upon to assess.
+When selecting independent experts, the Commission ensures, to the best of our knowledge, that you, as an expert, do not have any conflict of interest as regards the proposal or project you are called upon to assess.

 You should be independent, impartial, and objective and behave professionally at all times.